 myStockOptions.com Expands Tax-Return Guidance To Help The Millions Of US Taxpayers Who Have Equity Compensation

-Brookline, MA, March 1, 2018 – Tax reform has brought the topic of taxes to the forefront of public attention in the United States and has added more confusion to the already complex arena of federal taxation.
-For the millions of employees at US companies who have equity compensation and shares of their companies' stock, every tax-return season raises worries about errors that can lead to overpaid tax, underreported income, IRS penalties, or even an IRS audit.
-The 2018 tax season presents more than the usual potential for confusion, uncertainty, and expensive mistakes in IRS filings for taxpayers who have income from equity compensation.
+Brookline, MA, February 23, 2017 – For the millions of employees at US companies who have equity compensation and shares of their companies' stock, every tax-return season raises worries about errors that can lead to overpaid tax, underreported income, IRS penalties, or even an IRS audit.
+The 2017 tax season presents more than the usual potential for confusion, uncertainty, and expensive mistakes in IRS filings for taxpayers who have sold shares acquired from the following types of equity compensation:

-To help these employees and their tax advisors, the Tax Center at myStockOptions.com offers clear, reliable information, guidance, and illustrations explaining how to report 2017 stock sales on federal tax returns for 2017 filed in 2018.
-Additionally, while the tax-reform legislation that took effect in 2018 does not affect 2017 tax returns, a special FAQ at myStockOptions.com explains its future impact on tax planning.
+To help these employees and their tax advisors, the Tax Center at myStockOptions.com offers clear, reliable information, guidance, and illustrations explaining how to report 2016 stock sales on federal tax returns filed in 2017.
+(Although tax reform is likely to occur during 2017, it will not affect tax-return reporting of 2016 income.)

 "The tax reporting for stock compensation is complex," emphasizes Bruce Brumberg, Editor-in-Chief of myStockOptions.com.
 "Even accountants and tax advisors sometimes make mistakes.
 Our goal is to help employees and their financial or tax advisors realize the full potential of equity compensation by educating them about tax rules and helping them prevent costly errors.
 The last thing taxpayers want is to pay too much tax or incur IRS penalties that take yet more money out of their pockets."

-Taxpayers Must Understand The Confusing Rules For Reporting Stock Sales
+Taxpayers Must Understand The Potentially Confusing Cost-Basis Reporting On IRS Form 1099-B

 In January or February, each brokerage firm sends IRS Form 1099-B, or the firm's equivalent substitute statement, to clients who sold shares during the tax year.
 The information on Form 1099-B is also reported to the IRS.
 The required stock-sale information on Form 1099-B was recently expanded and now includes not only the gross proceeds from stock sales but also their cost basis (sometimes called the tax basis), the date when the shares were acquired, and whether gains or losses were short-term or long-term.